giry-dev/mangrove-docs/docs/strat-lib/guides/howToRenege.md

 This override of the `__lastLook__` will renege if the offer is not fully taken.
 Note that since the %%provision|provision%% is lost as a %%bounty|bounty%% to the taker, care must be taken to select the right circumstances to renege.
 This uses the mechanisms for compensating the taker on failure, and therefore the maker should [renege early](../../contracts/background/taker-compensation.md#encouraging-early-renege).

 As an exercise, try posting an offer with a %%maker contract|maker-contract%% with the implementation of `__lastlook__` above.
-Now try out targetting this offer with a [snipe](../../contracts/technical-references/taking-and-making-offers/taker-order/README.md#offer-sniping) that takes only _part_ of the tokens that the offer %%gives|gives%%.
+Now try out targeting this offer with a [snipe](../../contracts/technical-references/taking-and-making-offers/taker-order/README.md#offer-sniping) that takes only _part_ of the tokens that the offer %%gives|gives%%.
 The result should be a `makerExecute` fail with the reason that the offer must be fully taken.

 In a [Foundry](https://book.getfoundry.sh/getting-started/installation) trace this might look something like this: